jo/sync-tank/migrations.md

 2. Setting the stage: A toy example
 3. Concepts: Schema, Migrations, and Distributed Systems
 4. Server-side Todo-app
-5. The world is changing: transactional migrations
+5. The world is changing: new requirements
-6. Client-side migrations
+6. Transactional migrations
+7. Going offline is harder than it looks
-7. Live Migration
+8. Live Migration
-8. Per-version-database
+9. Per-version-database
-9. Per-version-documents
+10. Per-version-documents
-10. Summary and Evaluation
+11. Summary and Evaluation

 ## 1 Introduction